thenextweb/cro/README.md

 to make sure it will work.
 You can add a new tag there to make sure your variants are working.

-* `testID` - the Id for your test.
+* `testID` - the id for your test.
-* `testDays` - the number of days you'd like to run the test, if not provided it will fallback to 8 days (1 week + 1 extra day for accurate analysis).
+* `testDays` - the number of days you'd like to run the test.
 * `randomNumber` - the randon number variable used in Google Tag Manager.
 Make sure you enabled Random Number as a variable in GTM.
 * `testVariant` - reads if the user has a cookie to see if he's in a current variant.
 * `variants` - the code for the variants, you can add an unlimited number.